-Sebi allows hedge funds in commodity derivatives
+SEBI allows hedge funds in commodity derivatives

-This is subject to certain conditions, including that Category-III alternative investment funds (AIFs) or hedge funds should not invest more than 10 percent of the investible funds in one underlying commodity.

-Regulator Sebi allowed hedge funds to invest in commodity derivatives on Wednesday, in a move to deepen the market and boost liquidity.
+The regulator, the Securities and Exchange Board of India (SEBI) on Wednesday allowed hedge funds to invest in commodity derivatives, in a move to deepen the market and boost liquidity.

 However, this is subject to certain conditions, including that Category-III alternative investment funds (AIFs) or hedge funds should not invest more than 10 percent of the investible funds in one underlying commodity.